corda/corda-docs/content/en/docs/corda-os/4.6/hello-world-flow.md

 * They indicate the intent of a transaction - issuance, transfer, redemption, revocation.
-This will be crucial when we discuss contracts in the next tutorial
+This will be crucial when we discuss contracts in the next tutorial.
 * They allow us to define the required signers for the transaction.
-For example, IOU creation might require signatures from the lender only, whereas the transfer of an IOU might require signatures from both the IOU’s borrower and lender
+For example, IOU creation might require signatures from the lender only, whereas the transfer of an IOU might require signatures from both the IOU’s borrower and lender.

 Each `Command` contains a command type plus a list of public keys.
 For now, we use the pre-defined `TemplateContract.Action` as our command type, and we list the lender as the only public key.
 This means that for